tus/tus-resumable-upload-protocol/protocol.md

 ### Reset
-This extension allows clients to reset an upload by setting the offset of a `PATCH` request to 0.
+This extension allows clients to reset an upload by setting the offset of a `PATCH` request to an offset less than the current server offset.
 If the Server supports this extension, it MUST add `reset` to the `Tus-Extension` header.

-To reset the upload during a `PATCH` request, the client includes the header:
-`Upload-Reset: 0`
+#### Headers
+##### Upload-Reset
+The client MAY include a new offset with the header `Upload-Reset` during a `PATCH` request.
+If the new offset value is less than or equal to the current server offset, the server MUST reset the offset to the new value and SHOULD discard all stored data after that offset.

+The `Upload-Reset` value MUST be equal to the value of the `Upload-Offset` header in the request.
+If the `Upload-Reset` and `Upload-Offset` headers do not have the same value, then the server MUST respond with `400 Bad Request` without modifying the upload resource.

 ## FAQ